agrawal-rohit/grimoire/CONTRIBUTING.md

 ## Release Process

-`grimoire` uses a simple tag-driven release workflow - push a tag at the time of release and the [Github Actions](https://github.com/features/actions) takes care of the rest.
-This same workflow is configured for projects scaffolded with `grimoire`, so understanding how it's set up is important for both contributors and users.
+This project uses a simple tag-driven release workflow powered by [npm trusted publishing](https://docs.npmjs.com/trusted-publishers).
+Push a tag, and [Github Actions](https://github.com/features/actions) handles the rest.
+This same workflow is configured for projects scaffolded with `grimoire`.

 ### How It Works